HewlettPackard/PacketRusher/README.md

     - You can use the command to test with 3 GNBs, each one with an UE:
              ``` ./app load-test -g -n 3 ```

-- Load test with UEs attached at the same time based a poisson and exponential distribution*
+- Nonlinear load test with UEs attached at the same time based a poisson and exponential distribution*
    - You can use the command to test:
          ```
          ./app nlinear-tests -s <samples> -mu <mean> -se <seed>